More than 180 boxes of uncounted ballots found in Puerto Rico after election: report

 “Trust the transparency of the process, that all the votes here are going to be counted,” new commission president Francisco Rosado Colomer said in a press conference.
 “Your vote has weight and is valid for the commission.”

-Puerto Rico has been a model in Latin America for years on how to run democratic elections.
+Puerto Rico has long been a model in Latin America on how to run democratic elections.

 The ballots in the boxes are on top of another 7,000 absentee ballots mostly from patients in hospitals, prisoners and other ballots that haven’t been returned, the Herald reported.
-It wasn’t clear what the deadlines to have a ballot returned is on the island.
+It wasn’t clear what the deadline to have a ballot returned is on the island.

 In the U.S., President Trump has alleged voting fraud and continues to file lawsuits in several states where President-elect Joe Biden has been projected as the winner or remains ahead in the vote count.
-Fox News Biden had won the election after he was projected to winner Pennsylvania Saturday.
+Fox News projected Biden had won the election after he was declared the winner in Pennsylvania Saturday.

 Trump’s team has offered little substantiated evidence to back up their fraud claims.